The Norm Show: Guest stars

-Jack Warden guest-stars in one episode as father of Ian Gomez's character, and fakes a grab at Norm's crotch (as he did in Dirty Work).
+Jack Warden guest-stars in one episode as the father of Ian Gomez's character, and fakes a grab at Norm's crotch (as he did in Dirty Work).

+Richard Pryor did his final screen appearance as Mr. Johnson in one episode.

 Production

 Originally airing on Wednesday nights after The Drew Carey Show, the series was one of the top-rated sitcoms on ABC among adults 18-49 during its first season.
 In between the first and second seasons, ABC shortened the series' title to Norm to avoid a legal conflict with Michael Jantze's comic strip The Norm.
 ABC continued to keep the series on Wednesdays for its second season, though initially moved it an hour earlier.
 In November, the series moved back to its original timeslot, before moving back again in January.
 This caused ratings in the second season to fluctuate.
 When the series was renewed for a third season, ABC moved Norm to Friday nights (also known as the Friday night death slot), in an effort to create a new "Working Comedy" Friday night comedy lineup after the network disbanded TGIF.
 The third season saw even more time changes and ratings fluctuations.
 This, in addition to low ratings, caused ABC to cancel the series in May 2001.